jmduke/jmduke-jekyll/_posts/2018-11-19-how-to-stay-relevant.md

 Okay, this is a *terrible* list of things.
 I like GraphQL!
 I like Web Assembly!
 I... think web components are neat!
 But if you want to maximize the probability you are an employed software developer in 2028, learning GraphQL is a bad idea.

 I mean, it’s a better idea than like, learning Angular.
-But valuable skills are Libby goods; the trick is not to identify ones that are just about to come into vogue but the ones so prevalent that they’ve transcended fashion.
+But valuable skills are [Lindy](https://en.wikipedia.org/wiki/Lindy_effect) goods; the trick is not to identify ones that are just about to come into vogue but the ones so prevalent that they’ve transcended fashion.
 At an object-level perspective (which I think is dumb: you should not be emphasizing technologies over architecture!), that would be C++ or build systems.

 But at a non-object level perspective, every software developer needs to: